Mental Health and Psychology Dictionary

 Halted, frequently interrupted speech to the point of incoherence indicates a parallel disruption of thought processes.
 The patient appears to try hard to remember what it was that he or she were saying or thinking (as if they "lost the thread" of conversation).

-health diagnosis.
-Borderlines are characterized by stormy, short-lived, and
+diagnosis.
+Borderlines are characterized by stormy, short-lived, and unstable

-unstable relationships - matched by wildly fluctuating (labile) self-image and
+relationships - matched by wildly fluctuating (labile) self-image and emotional

 The specter of abandonment provokes anxiety in the Borderline.
 They make frantic - and, usually, counterproductive - efforts to preempt or prevent it Clinging, codependent acts are followed by idealization and then by an abrupt devaluation of the Borderline's partner.